-Managers tend to keep busy, so long appeal letters are out of the question!
+Managers tend to keep busy, so long in-kind donation letters are out of the question!
 Think of your in-kind appeal letter as an elevator pitch.
 The person who handles donation requests likely receives a ton of them.
 Because they can’t devote more than a few minutes to each request, keep your appeal letter short, sweet, and to the point.
 A concise, focused appeal is more likely to be read and approved.
 A two-page letter with three long paragraphs can be tedious to read, so stick to short, 3-5 sentence paragraphs.
 Rather than writing everything out, if you want essential information to stand out, try using bullet points where appropriate (this is especially helpful in the benefits section).
-Or, you can bold important sentences to draw the eye to them (but don’t overdo it).
+Or, bold important sentences to draw the eye to them (but don’t overdo it).

 6. Thank them

 Conclude your letter with a sentence that thanks the reader for their consideration of your request.
 Showing gratitude is a great way to make them feel appreciated and look upon your in-kind donation letter more favorably.

 Sample in-kind donation letter

 When you put these tips together, you have the recipe for a better in-kind donation letter.
 Take a look at the example in-kind appeal letter below to see what your letter should look like.